Aliases for HRH1 Gene

 GeneCards Summary for HRH1 Gene

 HRH1 (Histamine Receptor H1) is a Protein Coding gene.
-Diseases associated with HRH1 include rhinitis and allergic rhinitis.
+Diseases associated with HRH1 include allergic rhinitis and rhinitis.
 Among its related pathways are Signaling by GPCR and Interleukin-3, 5 and GM-CSF signaling.
 GO annotations related to this gene include G-protein coupled receptor activity and histamine binding.
 An important paralog of this gene is CHRM4.

 UniProtKB/Swiss-Prot for HRH1 Gene